Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors

-With a view to the equivalence of Theorem \ref{th2} between transport functors and fibre bundles with connection, this means that transport 2-functors on a manifold $M$ naturally induce fibre bundles with connection on the loop space $LM$.
-In general, these are so-called groupoid bundles \cite{moerdijk, schreiber3} with connection, whose structure groupoid is $\Lambda\mathrm{Gr}$.
-However, in the abelian case, i.e. $\mathrm{Gr}=\mathcal{BB}A$ for an abelian Lie group $A$, we find $\Lambda\mathrm{Gr} \cong \mathcal{B}A$ (see Lemma \ref{lem6} below), so that the transgression $\mathrm{Tgr}(\mathrm{tra})$ is a principal $A$-bundle with connection over $\Omega_pM$.
+Having in mind that transport functors correspond to fibre bundles with connection, Proposition \ref{prop:trans} shows that transport 2-functors on a manifold $M$ naturally induce fibre bundles with connection on the loop space $\Omega M$.
+In general, these are so-called groupoid bundles \cite{moerdijk, schreiber3}, whose structure groupoid is $\Lambda\mathrm{Gr}$.
+However, in the abelian case, i.e. $\mathrm{Gr}=\mathcal{BB}A$ for an abelian Lie group $A$, we have $\Lambda\mathrm{Gr} \cong \mathcal{B}A$ (see Lemma \ref{lem6} below), so that the transgression $\mathscr{T}_{\mathrm{tra}}$ is -- via Theorem \ref{th3} -- a principal $A$-bundle with connection over $\Omega M$.
+This fits well into Brylinski's picture of transgression \cite{brylinski1}.